About Exist Green

 From remediation work to retail, the shift was less a departure than a move upstream.

 Before opening Exist Green, Leigh spent more than a decade in environmental engineering, focused on contaminated soil and groundwater, and continues to hold a Professional Engineer (PE) license in Civil Engineering.
-With a BS in Environmental Engineering from Colorado State University and an MS in Civil and Environmental Engineering from UC Berkeley, that work raised a harder question, not only how to clean up damage after the fact, but how to move earlier in the chain, before so much waste, exposure, and unnecessary material became normal in the first place.
+She holds a BS in Environmental Engineering from Colorado State University and an MS in Civil and Environmental Engineering from UC Berkeley.

 Partnerships + affiliations